Presenter Guidelines & Required Deadlines

 - July 8 & 9, 2015 – Presenter Information Calls.
 You will only need to attend one of the two calls.
-Tentatively the call on the 9th will be in the evening and the call on the 10th will be during the day.
+The call on the 8th will be at 7:30pm Eastern and the call on the 9th will be at 1pm Eastern.

 - August 31, 2015 – Program Materials Deadline for presentation slides/handouts (including the necessary disclosure and permissions information), educational design form, and post test questions & answers.
 This is required in order to present for all pre-conference sessions, concurrent sessions, mini concurrent sessions, and invited interactive panels.